wojciech-kulik/xcodebuild.nvim/README.md

 ### DAP Integration

-[nvim-dap](https://github.com/mfussenegger/nvim-dap) plugin let's you debug applications like in any other IDE.
+[nvim-dap](https://github.com/mfussenegger/nvim-dap) plugin lets you debug applications like in any other IDE.
 On top of that [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui) extension will present for you all panels with stack, breakpoints, variables, logs, etc.

 To configure DAP for development: